rich-steele/GitPractice/README.md

 ### Push

-This sends your branch to your GitHub fork:
+This sends your branch to GitHub:

 ```
 git push